RifeLab/Field-Book-Sandbox/docs/fields.md

 When importing from a file, each row in the file reprents an `entry`.
 Each entry within a field must have the following:

 - A `unique identifier`, which is used internally by Field Book to associate data with the specific entry.
 It must be unique across all of your fields.
+The sample field import file shown below contains a unique identifier called **plot_id** (highlighted in red).
 - A `primary identifier`, and a `secondary identifier`.
 These remain visible while advancing through the field's entries, and can be whatever makes the most sense for your experiment.
 The optional Quick GoTo setting makes them editable, so it can be advantageous to make one of them the plot number if you plan to use it.
 That way a plot number edit can be used to jump to a specific plot.
-Common choices are row/plot, range/plot, rep/plot, etc.
+Common choices are row/plot, range/plot, rep/plot, etc. The sample field import file contains primary and secondary unique identifiers called **row** and **plot** (highlighted in blue).

 <figure align="center" class="image">
   <img src="_static/images/fields/fields_import_format.png" width="900px">